splunk/splunk-plugin-eclipse/README.md

 ![](imgs/run-3.png)

+You will need to create the corresponding TCP input in your Splunk instance.
+See Splunk's [documentation](http://docs.splunk.com/Documentation/Splunk/5.0.3/Data/Monitornetworkports#Add_a_network_input_using_Splunk_Web) for instructions on how to set up a TCP input.

 Hit run and your program will start, while writing to Splunk.
 Note that testing this on a trivial program with no method entrances or exits and which runs only very briefly will likely log no data.
 The best program to test it on is one